 hostname -igives you all the IPs, and the default is the first IP address.

 Authentication is disabled for JMX by default in Kafka.
 The default JMX configuration binds an unauthenticated JMX interface to all network interfaces.
 You must use environment variables to override this default.
 To set authentication on JMX, you can follow the SSL and authentication sections in Monitoring and Management Using JMX Technology.

-You launch Kafka with JMX enabled in the same way that you normally launch it, but you specify the
+You run Kafka with JMX enabled in the same way that you normally start it, but you specify the

 KAFKA_JMX_HOSTNAME environment variables.

 If you are running Kafka in ZooKeeper mode, specify

 run commands for Kafka running in KRaft or ZooKeeper mode with JMX configured:

 For more information about configuring KRaft in production, see Configure KRaft in Production.